pyusb/pyusb/docs/tutorial.rst

     >>> assert sret == msg

-The first, third and fourth parameters are equal for both methods, they are the endpoint address, interface number [#]_ and timeout, respectivelly.
+The first, third and fourth parameters are equal for both methods, they are the endpoint address, interface number [#]_ and timeout, respectively.
 The second parameter is the data payload (write) or the number of bytes to read (read).
 The returned data if either an instance of the array_ object for the ``read`` method or the number of bytes written for the ``write`` method.